natepill/Flask-Template/README.md

 # Notes
+* Some commands have already been run in order to deploy a basic flask app
 * Used 'pip3-freeze > requirements.txt' on personal project so there may be unnecessary requirements in requirements.txt for your project